Boosting Sensitivity to $HH\to b\bar{b} \gamma\gamma$ with Graph Neural Networks and XGBoost: Monte Carlo event generation

-The single Higgs boson background events are generated using \texttt{Powheg-Box v2}, following the same methodology employed for the ggF double Higgs signal simulation.
+The signal samples include both the dominant ggF and subdominant VBF production modes.
+The Monte Carlo simulation for the ggF HH process, with the Higgs self-coupling set to its SM value, is generated at next-to-leading order (NLO) using \texttt{Powheg-Box v2} \cite{PaoloNason_2004,Alioli_2010} with full NLO corrections including finite top quark mass effects \cite{Heinrich_2017, Heinrich_2019}.
+The generated events are further scaled using NNLO cross-section corrections with full top mass dependence at $m_H$ = 125.09 GeV, as provided by the LHC Higgs Working Group 4 (WG4) \cite{Grazzini_2018, Baglio_2021}.
+The SM VBF HH signal samples are generated at LO using \texttt{MadGraph5\_aMC\@NLO v3.3.0} \cite{Alwall_2014}.
+VBF HH events are normalized using theoretical cross-sections evaluated at $m_{H} = $ 125.09 GeV, at N3LO QCD and NLO electroweak (EW) corrections \cite{Dreyer_2018,Dreyer_2020}. \\ The single Higgs boson background events are generated using \texttt{Powheg-Box v2}, following the same methodology employed for the ggF double Higgs signal simulation.
 The continuum di-photon background, which arises primarily from non-resonant QCD-induced $\gamma\gamma$ + jets processes, is simulated at LO using \texttt{MadGraph5\_aMC@NLO v3.3.0}.
 The generation includes matrix elements with up to one and two additional partons in the final state, enabling a more accurate modeling of the jet multiplicity spectrum.
 Table \ref{tab:mc_table} summarizes the simulated processes with respective number of events and cross-sections.

 Both generated signal and background events are processed through \texttt{Pythia 8.186}~\cite{pythia8} for the simulation of the parton shower evolution, hadronization, and modeling of the full decay chain, including the description of the underlying event.
 To emulate the detector response, the events are passed through the \texttt{Delphes} fast simulation framework~\cite{delphes}, using a dedicated ATLAS detector configuration card.
 The card has been updated to reflect the most recent performance calibrations, including realistic parameterizations of tracking efficiencies, calorimeter resolutions, jet energy scale and resolution corrections, and $b$-tagging efficiency and mis-tag rates.